-A Love Marriage Or An Arranged Marriage For Sidharth Malhotra?
+Love Or Arranged Marriage For Sidharth Malhotra?
 This Is What The Actor Says!

 Sidharth Malhotra is one of the most eligible bachelors in the tinsel town.
 His charming looks never fail to make the ladies go weak in their knees.
-Right from the time he forayed in Bollywood, the lad has been linked with some of the hottest ladies in the industry.
+Right from the time he forayed into Bollywood, the lad has been linked with some of the hottest ladies in the industry.

 The 'Jabariya Jodi' actor briefly dated Alia Bhatt and more recently, was rumoured to be in a relationship with Tara Sutaria.
-While a lot of his colleagues in the industry like Ranveer Singh, Sonam Kapoor, Priyanka Chopra and others entered the marital bliss, Sidharth too opened up about his marriage plans.
+While a lot of his colleagues in the industry like Ranveer Singh, Sonam Kapoor, Priyanka Chopra and others entered marital bliss, Sidharth too opened up about his marriage plans.

 Recently in an interview with Deccan Chronicle, Sidharth said that his parents had a love marriage and they have been living together for 40 years.
 His brother and uncles are also having a blissful married life.